July 21, 2020

 The results from our first study, PREDICT 1, have recently been published in leading medical journal Nature Medicine.
 We measured nutritional responses in more than a thousand participants, including hundreds of pairs of twins, and were surprised to discover that even identical twins - who share all their genes and most of their environment - have very different nutritional responses to the same foods.

-We’re feeding all this information into our hungry algorithm, which crunches the data and spits out predictions about how an individual will respond to any given meal.
+We’re using artificial intelligence to use this data to predict about how an individual will respond to any given meal.
 Right now, our predictions are a good match for what happens in real life, and they will only get better as our dataset grows.

 © 2020 ZOE Global Limited